Sistema Público de Radiodifusión del Estado Mexicano: History

 On August 26, 2015, the IFT awarded the SPR concessions for seven new TV transmitters and two radio stations, the agency's first; it would be nearly six years before any of these TV transmitters was put into service.
 In 2016, the SPR received another package of seven TV stations, all on VHF, as well as three additional radio stations—the SPR three years later surrendered all of the TV concessions and two of the three radio stations, opting to retain the FM station in Coatzacoalcos, Veracruz, due to budgetary circumstances and a decision to make heavier use of existing public TV transmission infrastructure.
 A sixth radio station in Colima was approved in 2018.

 XHSPO-TDT—the first on air of the 2015 transmitters—began official broadcasts on May 19, 2021, from the Canal Once transmitter site on Cerro de la Pila in Gómez Palacio, Durango.
 The largest expansion in SPR history was approved by the Federal Telecommunications Institute in June 2021, with the award of concessions for 24 new TV transmitters.
 On September 24 of the same year, XHSPS-TDT, located in San Luis Potosí, began its broadcasts.
 The first three 2021 transmitters went into service in February 2022: XHCPBU-TDT in Culiacán on February 14, XHCPBJ-TDT in Durango on February 16 and XHCPBV-TDT in Los Mochis on February 22.
 On March 16, XHSPY-TDT in Tepic went into service. and on March 31, XHCPAW-TDT in Ciudad Delicias went into service.

 On June 1, XHCPCN-TDT in Ciudad Juárez went into service, transmitting from the XHUAR-FM antenna of the Instituto Mexicano de la Radio.
 On July 11, XHCPAV-TDT in Ciudad Cuauhtémoc, Chihuahua and XHCPAY-TDT in Saltillo, Coahuila went into service.
 On November 23, XHSPG-TDT in Acapulco, Guerrero and XHSPB-TDT in La Paz, Baja California Sur went into service.
 On December 21, XHCPCR-TDT in Tulancingo, Hidalgo went into service.
 The first transmitter to go on air in 2023, XHCPAU-TDT in Chihuahua, Chihuahua went into service on May 23.

 Program services

 Canal Catorce

 SPR's flagship television network, Canal Catorce (Channel 14), broadcasts documentaries and other programs.
 Its programming is designed to strengthen the democratic values of Mexican society.

 Altavoz Radio

 Altavoz Radio, carried on the SPR's eight radio transmitters, is aimed at a youth audience.

+TV Migrante

+On March 21, 2025, TV Migrante began broadcasting as a television channel in 25 cities across the country in its first phase; previously, it was a digital signal that was only broadcast online.